Here’s a favorite from the Best of The Dragontree archives! We’d love your input about what works for your skin in the comments below!

 Here are five basic starting points for supporting internal and external detoxification:

 - Drink plenty of water.
 For any kind of skin problem, from acne to eczema to wrinkles, you should first make sure you’re well hydrated.
+You can learn more here on how acne can be kept at bay.
 The body functions better when well hydrated, and this includes our detoxification mechanisms.
 I recommend drinking half the number of pounds you weigh as ounces of water per day (thus, a 100 pound person would drink 50 ounces of water).
 And this should be consumed evenly over the course of the say, and should not be ice cold.

 - Make sure your bowels are moving regularly.
 Constipated people are retaining toxins in the colon for longer than is healthy.
 If you’re not having at least one big, complete feeling bowel movement a day, here are some measures you can take.
 Try drinking a glass of hot water first thing in the morning.
 Adding some honey may help.
 Consider prune juice if necessary.
 As I mentioned above, be sure to get enough water throughout the day.
 Eat plenty of good fats for lubrication (olive oil, walnuts, chia seed, flax seed, oily fish, coconut and coconut oil, avocado, etc.) and plenty of fiber to scrub your colon.
 Get exercise that engages your abdominal muscles.
 Stop tensing your abdomen throughout the day if this is a habit of yours.
 If you need more help, get some powdered magnesium (such as Natural Calm) and gradually increase the dose until your bowels start moving more freely.
 Additionally, leading ostomy belt company gives you an undeniable confidence as you progress through your lives.